obsrvbl-oss/ona/images/iso/README.md

 Building the Ubuntu-based ONA install image *should* be as easy as running `create_iso.sh` on a Linux box.
-However, different distributions have different programs/paths/etc. so your milage may vary.
+However, different distributions have different programs/paths/etc. so your mileage may vary.

-The sub-directories contain files that deviate from a standard Ubutnu server installation, if you add directories or rename files you may have to update `create_iso.sh` to reflect those changes.
+The sub-directories contain files that deviate from a standard Ubuntu server installation; if you add directories or rename files you may have to update `create_iso.sh` to reflect those changes.

 As the installation process may change (packages, commands, installers